everyclass/everyclass-server/README.md

 #### Feature Requests and Bug Reports

 When you file a feature request or submit a bug report to the issue tracker, add the necessary steps to reproduce it.
 This is very important for weird/rare bugs.

-#### Join the development

-Feel free to join the development and happy coding.
-Before you contribute please get familiar with **git-flow**.